rkaranam/nexmo-developer/_documentation/conversation/concepts/event.md

 ---
-title: Events
+title: Event
-description: Introduction to the concept of Events.
+description: Conversations are event-driven.
+Events are generated whern ley activities occur.
 ---

-# Events
+# Event

 Conversations are event driven.
 When key activities occur an event is generated, which can be handled by the application.
 For example when